zzzprojects/EntityFramework.DynamicFilters/docs/pages/tutorials/overview.md

 ### Changing Parameter Values

-Filter parameter values can be changed easily within a DbContext instance and these changes will scoped to that instance only which will not affect other DbContext instances.
+Filter parameter values can be changed easily within a DbContext instance, and these changes will be scoped to that instance only which will not affect other DbContext instances.

 Parameter values can be set to a specific value or delegate expressions (Func<object> or Func<DbContext, object>).